-Enable Logpush to Splunk · Cloudflare Logs docs
+Enable Logpush to Splunk

 POST request to the Logpush jobs endpoint with the following fields:

-destination_conf- A log destination consisting of an endpoint URL, channel id, insecure-skip-verify flag, sourcetype, authorization header in the string format below.
+destination_conf - A log destination consisting of an endpoint URL, channel id, insecure-skip-verify flag, source type, authorization header in the string format below.

-<SPLUNK-ENDPOINT-URL>: The Splunk raw HTTP Event Collector URL with port.
-Example:
+- <SPLUNK_ENDPOINT_URL>: The Splunk raw HTTP Event Collector URL with port.
+For example:

 splunk.cf-analytics.com:8088/services/collector/raw.

-- Cloudflare expects the HEC network port to be configured to :443 or :8088.
+- Cloudflare expects the HEC network port to be configured to

-- Cloudflare expects the Splunk endpoint to be /services/collector/raw while configuring and setting up the Logpush job.
+- Cloudflare expects the Splunk endpoint to be

-- Ensure you've enabled HEC in Splunk.
+- Ensure you have enabled HEC in Splunk.
 Refer to Splunk Analytics Integrations for information on how to set up HEC in Splunk.

+- You may notice an API request failed with a 504 error, when adding an incorrect URL.
+Splunk Cloud endpoint URL usually contains

+http-inputs-or similar text before the hostname.
+Refer to Send data to HTTP Event Collector on Splunk Cloud Platform for more details.

-<SPLUNK-CHANNEL-ID>: A unique channel ID.
+- <SPLUNK_CHANNEL_ID>: A unique channel ID.
 This is a random GUID that you can generate by:

-- Using an online tool like the GUID generator
+- Using an online tool like the GUID generator.

-- Using command line.
-Example:
+- Using the command line.
+For example:

-python -c 'import uuid; print(uuid.uuid4())'
+python -c 'import uuid; print(uuid.uuid4())'.

-<INSECURE-SKIP-VERIFY>: Boolean value.
+- <INSECURE_SKIP_VERIFY>: Boolean value.
 Cloudflare recommends setting this value to

 false.
 Setting this value to